humaidi09/humaidi09/README.md

 ## 👨‍💻 About Me

 - 🎓 CSE Student
-- 💻 Love building real-world projects
+- 💻 Passionate about programming
 - 🚀 Learning full-stack development
-- 🎯 Goal: Professional Software Engineer
+- 🎯 Goal: Become a Software Engineer

 ---